Samson Slaying a Philistine

-Samson Slaying a Philistine is a marble sculpture created around 1562 by Giambologna, one of the most significant artists of the late Renaissance.
+Samson Slaying a Philistine is a marble sculpture created around 1562 by Giambologna.
 Originally commissioned by Francesco de' Medici for a fountain in Florence, this sculpture was later gifted to Spain's Duke of Lerma and displayed in the gardens of the Palacio de la Ribera, Valladolid.

-The work marked a significant milestone in Giambologna's career, embodying both artistic mastery and Medici influence, symbolizing their political power through a dramatic biblical scene.
-This masterpiece was the earliest of his marble groups from the sculptor to the Medici Grand Dukes of Tuscany, and the only substantial work by the artist to have left Italy.
+The statue was the earliest of his marble groups from the sculptor to the Medici Grand Dukes of Tuscany, and the only substantial work by the artist to have left Italy.